Laboratory closure guide

 • Return gas cylinders to suppliers or report non-returnable cylinders to EPS.

-• Seal, label and segregate biowaste
+• Package, label and segregate biowaste

 • PI/designate schedules decontaminated equipment and non-hazardous material removals with the Campus Moving team.